siunam321/siunam321.github.io/about.md

 I'm siunam(As known as Tang Cheuk Hei), a 19-year-old guy from Hong Kong who has a lot of passion and hunger in cybersecurity.
 Below is my timeline of my ethical hacking journey:

 From 2010 to 2021, I'm just a person who plays video games for around 16 hours every day.
-During that time period, I also self-taught video game level design in CS:GO, reading programming codes(Not writing codes).
+During that time period, I also self-taught video game level design in CS:GO, 3D modeling, reading programming codes(Not writing codes) and more.
 In mid-2021, I started to plan my future, like what career path I should take.

 In around mid January 2022, I was randomly watching YouTube videos, and suddenly I saw [NetworkChuck](https://www.youtube.com/c/NetworkChuck)'s video talking about [password cracking](https://www.youtube.com/watch?v=z4_oqTZJqCo).
 By watching his video, it catches my eye balls.
 I was fascinated in ethical hacking and tried to follow his tutorials to build a virtual environment, installing Kali Linux, cracking passwords with `HashCat`.
 And this is how my ethical hacking journey starts!